 - B.S.
 (Chemistry), Lebanon Valley College, 1988

-Dr. Taylor is currently a Principal Scientist with Spectral Sciences, Inc. Prior to joining SSI, Dr. Taylor's research efforts utilized statistical and quantum mechanical methods towards understanding the reactivity and dynamics of heterogeneous interfaces in condensed phase systems.
-Her most recent research efforts utilized classical mechanics simulations along with transition state theory to examine the process of mass accommodation of small gas phase organic molecules by aqueous aerosols.
-Dr. Taylor's interest in atmospheric aerosols began during her postdoctoral appointment at the Pacific Northwest National Laboratory and continued while she was on faculty at the College of the Holy Cross.
-Dr. Taylor's graduate research focused on gaining insight into the chemistry that occurs both at the solid/solid and at the gas/solid interface.
-Specifically, she examined the high energy particle induced desorption of hydrocarbon films from metal and carbon surfaces.
+Dr. Taylor is currently a Principal Scientist with Spectral Sciences, Inc. Since joining SSI in June 2004, she has led efforts ranging from the development of physics-based models to predict the reactivity of chemical warfare agents with silica and titania to the development of a combined physics-based/engineering-level model for the ejection of fuel debris ejected from solid rocket motors and the corresponding optical and radar signatures of the ejected debris.
+In addition, Dr. Taylor has experience using the SOCRATES-P Direct Simulation Monte Carlo to model the interactions of rocket plumes with the atmosphere.
+Over her career, Dr. Taylor has worked hand-in-hand with experimentalists with the latest example of this being the development of techniques to remotely detect chemical and biological warfare agents via fluorescent taggants.
+Prior to joining SSI, Dr. Taylor’s research efforts concentrated on using statistical and quantum mechanical methods to understand the reactivity and dynamics of heterogeneous interfaces.
+Her research efforts prior to joining SSI utilized classical mechanics simulations along with transition state theory to examine the process of mass accommodation of gas phase molecules by aqueous aerosols.
+Dr. Taylor’s interest in atmospheric aerosols began with her postdoctoral fellowship in the Molecular Theory and Modeling group at the Pacific Northwest National Laboratories (1994–1997) and continued while she was on faculty at the College of the Holy Cross (1997–2004).
+Her graduate research focused on understanding the chemistry that occurs both at the solid/solid and at the gas/solid interface.
+Specifically, she examined the high energy particle bombardment of organic films on metal and carbon surfaces by argon beams.

 - Ph.
 D. (Physics) University of Belgrade, Yugoslavia, 1985